steve12345585/SnipeOffice/sd/README.md

 output, we don't write text style for indentation levels now, need to export `a:lvl1pPr`, `a:lvl2pPr`, ... elements.

-`PPTX` import was written by Sun/Oracle and then extended in LibreOffice a lot during bug fixing.
+`PPTX` import was written by Sun/Oracle and then extended in SnipeOffice a lot during bug fixing.
 It is located in `oox/source/ppt` and `oox/source/drawingml`.
 The areas with most bugs (at least until today) were shape placeholders and text style inheritance.